mmbor/zarovizsga-scrape-compare/README.md

 - Greekdoctor javascript scraper:https://github.com/greekdoctor/finalexam-questioncollector-js/tree/main
 - German programs JSON comparitor

 Why is it better?
-Requires to only run once, compared to their
+Requires to only run once, compared to hours using previous scripts

 ## How does the program work?
 It has two programs: